SamX23/ideas/README.md

 - Ads platforms

-  The idea is to create a list of advertisement for small business owner, where this ads should be indexed by google, and the submission should be free.
-We should have a dashboard, list of ads and some details for it.
+  The idea is to create a list of advertisements for small business owners, where these ads should be indexed by Google, and the submission should be free.
+We should have a dashboard, a list of ads, and some details for it.
+  Will be created using Next JS SSR.

 - Twibbon alternative